Skip to content

 • Plugin defaults must follow orchestrator-core::plugin_registry.

-• State layout must follow protocol and orchestrator-store.
+• State layout must follow protocol and orchestrator-core::store.

 • Web behavior is plugin-hosted, not bundled.